ligato/docs/docs/tutorials/07_vpp-connection.md

 This output shows you that the MAC address equals the value defined in the binary API call.

+---

 #### 3. Asynchronous VPP call

 In this section, you will configure several loopback interfaces asynchronously.
-You won't process API calls one-by-one, but rather put all request messages out at once, and then process the replies later.
+You won't process API calls one-by-one, but rather send all request messages out at once, and then process the replies later.

 Start with another method and prepare two more requests.
 Use different MAC addresses:
 ```go